uptonking/nostalgia-studio-v2023/collab-ot-crdt/crdt-stories/crdt-example-app-hlc-jlongster/NOTES.md

 ### Clocks

-The main goal with clocks as they pertain to distributed databases is to be able to _order_ events.
+The main goal with clocks as they pertain(存在；适用) to distributed databases is to be able to _order_ events.
 In other words, knowing which event was the _last_ to happen is more of a concern than knowing exactly _when_ they happened, because in this context, the question being asked is: what is the _most recent_ message that set a value for a field?

 #### Logical clocks and the Lamport timestamp/clock